Talking Dateline: True Crime, True Impact

 nervous to meet me.

 Oh, you're his hero, Keith.
-I mean,

-we're nervous to me.
+We're nervous to meet me.
+You're his idol.

 But we're not the only ones with questions.
 Our audience here has some questions.